We asked our Heritage and Culture Ambassadors about seasonal walks around the city.

 We felt that it was very important to have something to keep us warm on our walk, so our first stop was to get ourselves a seasonal coffee.
 This can be spiced with seasonal pumpkin flavourings, if that is your preference, it’s certainly ours!
 Chatting and sipping our drinks we walked along the High Street and had a look at the stalls in the market selling beautiful blankets, scarves, coats and yummy treats.
 There are lots of places to grab hot pasties and sausage rolls as well as cakes and sandwiches along this route.

-Now burdened with a range of tasty things we staggered on towards the Winchester Visitor Centre.
+Now burdened with a range of tasty things we staggered on towards the Winchester Visitor Information Centre.
 It is always worth popping in here to find out what is going on in the city, especially at key points of the year.
 We then paused in the beautiful Abbey Gardens to look at the rosehips and the trees which are bursting with autumnal colours.

 Carrying on past the Winchester Mill we walked along the river collecting fallen leaves and conkers with the idea that we would use for crafts at home, though in reality it is just fun to do.
 Following the old city walls towards Winchester College we looked longingly in the window of P.G.
 Wells and Cornflowers, who both had wonderful seasonal displays, and then through Prior’s Gate into the Cathedral Close.